 - HB 1440 HD1.
 This bill proposes appropriations to cover the operational expenses of several key legislative bodies and offices, including the Legislature, the Auditor, the Legislative Reference Bureau, the Ombudsman, and the Ethics Commission.
-The proposed allocation to the Commission exceeds the requested amount by about 5%.
-This bill became Act 001 on March 12, 2025. - HB 1439.
-This bill proposes appropriations to cover public employment cost items and cost adjustments for employees of the Senate, House of Representatives, and various legislative service agencies.
-As of April 9, 2025, different versions of this measure passed both the House and Senate.
-The bill appears headed to a conference committee.
+This bill became Act 001 on March 12, 2025. - HB 1439 HD1 SD1 CD1.
+This bill proposes appropriations to cover public employment costs and cost adjustments for employees of the Senate, the House of Representatives, and various legislative service agencies.
+It proposes an additional \$64,679 in salary adjustments for the Ethics Commission in fiscal year 2025-26.
+This bill was transmitted to the Governor on May 1, 2025.